 Dov S. Zakheim, Chair of Advancement and External Relations Committee

-Jill Derby is a governance consultant with the Association of Governing Boards of Universities and Colleges (AGB), where she has worked for over ten years to enhance governance effectiveness and performance among American and Canadian higher education boards.
+Jill Derby is a governance consultant with the Association of Governing Boards of Universities and Colleges (AGB), where she has worked for more than ten years to enhance governance effectiveness and performance among American and Canadian higher education boards.
 Derby is a cultural anthropologist who received her Ph.D. from the University of California, Davis with a concentration on the Arab Middle East.
 She served on two Nevada college faculties before transitioning to a policy role on the Nevada Board of Regents.
-In 1988 she was elected to three terms, (18 years) on the Nevada System of Higher Education Board of Regents where she served three terms as board chair.
-In 2011 she received a U.S. Senate appointment to the National Advisory Committee on Institutional Quality and Integrity (NACIQI), which is a federal advisory board that advises the U.S. Secretary of Education on the accreditation and certification process for institutions of higher education.
+In 1988 she was elected to three terms on the Nevada System of Higher Education Board of Regents where she served as board chair.
+In 2011 she received a U.S. Senate appointment to the National Advisory Committee on Institutional Quality and Integrity, which is a federal advisory board that advises the U.S. Secretary of Education on the accreditation and certification process for institutions of higher education.

-Kamaran Ahmed is the Minister of Construction and Housing in the Kurdistan Regional Government.
+Kamaran Ahmed is the minister of construction and housing in the Kurdistan Regional Government.
 Prior to joining the government, Mr. Ahmed had a successful career as an engineer in the private sector, first as a site engineer for a variety of private companies in the region, and then as the founder of an engineering bureau to design and supervise private sector projects.
 During this time, he also worked with Kurdistan Save the Children to create computer training centers as well as variety of other projects.
-In 2003, Mr. Ahmed began working with the Sulaymaniyah International Airport, as the head of the Supervision Board, a consultant for the Civil Aviation Organization, and finally as the General Director of the Sulaymaniyah International Airport from 2006 to 2009.
-Mr. Ahmed graduated with a Bachelors degree from the Engineering College at the University of Sulaimani.
+In 2003, Mr. Ahmed began working with the Sulaymaniyah International Airport, as the head of the Supervision Board, a consultant for the Civil Aviation Organization, and finally as the general director of the Sulaymaniyah International Airport from 2006 to 2009.
+Ahmed graduated with a bachelors degree from the Engineering College at the University of Sulaimani.

-Raghida Al-Rahim is a member of the acquisition committee of the Middle East and North African Art Collection at the Tate Museum as well as at the British Museum.
+Raghida Ghandour Al-Rahim is a member of the acquisition committee of the Middle East and North African Art Collection at the Tate Museum and the British Museum.
 Born in Beirut, her family soon moved to Amman, where she spent her formative years.
 After spending several years in the United States and Europe as an artist, she moved back to Amman and managed the Flying Carpet Art Gallery where she met artists and patrons of the arts, an experience which encouraged her to further expand her role in the art world.
 In 1984 she moved to Washington D.C. where she directed the Arab American Cultural Foundation and helped run the Alif Gallery in Georgetown.
 In 1996 she relocated to London, where she has remained since, as an active patron of the arts at the Serpentine Gallery.
-Raghida Al-Rahim earned a Bachelor's of Arts degree in History from the University of Santa Clara in 1974.
+Al-Rahim earned a bachelor's degree in history from the University of Santa Clara in 1974.
 And has painted at the Ecole des Arts Plastiques in Paris.
-Her philanthropic work is extensive.
-Notably, she is a member of APPEAL, which works towards creating scholarships for art students in Lebanon and a member of Give a Child a Toy, a charity based in the UK and Lebanon which raises funds for medical treatment to underprivileged children all over Lebanon.
+Her philanthropic work is extensive; Notably, she is a member of APPEAL, which works towards creating scholarships for art students in Lebanon and a member of Give a Child a Toy, a charity based in the UK and Lebanon which raises funds for medical treatment to underprivileged children all over Lebanon.
 She has three daughters: Rawan, Noor, and Mira.
 Presently, she divides her time between London and Beirut.

-Khider Hawrami is the President of Koya University in Koya, Iraq.
-Between 1974 and 1975, he was the Director of the Health Division of the Patriotic Union of Kurdistan, after having served as the Director of the Health Division 2 of the Sherwane Mazen Hospital in Kurdistan.
-He was an Honorary Lecturer and Senior Research Assistant at the London Hospital Medical College, followed by 8 years as a Research Fellow, in different capacities, at the Virology Department at St. Bartholomew’s and The Royal London School of Medicine and Dentistry.
-In 2002, he became the head of Research and Development in Respiratory Viruses, the Team Leader of the VZV Group, and a Senior Scientist in the Virology Department.
-Most recently, Dr. Hawrami was appointed the President of Koya University in 2005 and has held the position since.
-After his Bachelor of Medicine from Cairo University, Dr. Hawrami received a Diploma in Clinical Tropical Medicine from the University of Liverpool, a Masters in Clinical and Tropical Medicine from The London School of Hygiene and Medicine, and a PhD in Medicine from the University of Bartholomew’s and the Royal London School of Medicine and Dentistry at the University of London.
+Khider Masum Hawrami is the president of Koya University in Koya, Iraq.
+Between 1974 and 1975, he was the director of the Health Division of the Patriotic Union of Kurdistan, after having served as the director of the Health Division 2 of the Sherwane Mazen Hospital in Kurdistan.
+He was an honorary lecturer and senior research assistant at the London Hospital Medical College, followed by eight years as a research fellow, in different capacities, at the Virology Department at St. Bartholomew’s and The Royal London School of Medicine and Dentistry.
+In 2002, he became the head of research and development in respiratory viruses, the team leader of the VZV Group, and a senior scientist in the Virology Department.
+Most recently, Hawrami was appointed as the president of Koya University After receiving his Bachelor of Medicine from Cairo University, Hawrami received a Diploma in Clinical Tropical Medicine from the University of Liverpool, a asters in Clinical and Tropical Medicine from The London School of Hygiene and Medicine, and a PhD in Medicine from the University of Bartholomew’s and the Royal London School of Medicine and Dentistry at the University of London.
 His work on respiratory viruses, VZV, diabetes and other topics has appeared in numerous peer reviewed international journals, and he has presented at 27 internationally peer reviewed conferences.

 Salahaldinn Saeed Ali

-Mary Oakes Smith is the founder (2008) and President of the Iraqi Women’s Fellowship Foundation (IWFF) that brings women faculty in the sciences and technology to US top universities for up to one academic year.
-The fellows return to their Iraqi universities with cutting edge knowledge in their fields, new teaching and research technologies.
-The program establishes cultural exchange and long term relationships between the fellows’ home and host universities.
-Mary Oakes has had a 30 year career with the World Bank, specializing in industry, energy and telecommunications.
-She worked with Iran for eight years, and she also managed two major financial replenishments for the International Development Association (IDA), achieving $31 billion in total funding.
-She was appointed by UN Secretary General Kofi Annan (serving for over ten years) to the Advisory Board for the Fund for International Partnerships, the UN counterpart to the UN Foundation, guiding the development of strategic frameworks for funding for children and health, women and population, the environment, and peace and human rights She is a member of the Advisory Council of the UN Association for the National Capital Area, a member of the US Digital Freedom Initiative Business Roundtable, an active member of the Bretton Woods Committee and the Women’s Foreign Policy Group.
+Mary Oakes Smith is the founder and president of the Iraqi Women’s Fellowship Foundation that brings women faculty in the sciences and technology to top U.S. universities for up to one academic year.
+The fellows return to their Iraqi universities with cutting edge knowledge in their fields, as well as new teaching and research technologies.
+The program establishes cultural exchange and long-term relationships between the fellows’ home and host universities.
+Smith has had a 30 year career with the World Bank, specializing in industry, energy and telecommunications.
+She worked with Iran for eight years, and she also managed two major financial replenishments for the International Development Association, achieving $31 billion in total funding.
+She was appointed by UN Secretary General Kofi Annan to the Advisory Board for the Fund for International Partnerships, the UN counterpart to the UN Foundation, guiding the development of strategic frameworks for funding for children and health, women and population, the environment, and peace and human rights.
+She is a member of the Advisory Council of the UN Association for the National Capital Area, a member of the US Digital Freedom Initiative Business Roundtable, an active member of the Bretton Woods Committee and the Women’s Foreign Policy Group.

-Shwan Taha has over ten years of experience in managing money in the MENA region, including Turkey, Greece and Pakistan.
+Shwan Taha has more than 10 years of experience managing money in the MENA region, including Turkey, Greece and Pakistan.
 From 1997 to 2006 Shwan worked for Franklin Templeton as part of Mark Mobius's emerging markets team.
-Responsible for investments in the MENA region, he established two research and investment offices: one in Dubai and the second in Istanbul.
-In 2006 Shwan joined a two-man team to manage a hedge fund that was funded and sponsored by George Soros.
-Mr. Taha has left the partnership with Soros and founded Melak Investments, an investment advisory firm concentrating on opportunities in Iraq.
-Mr. Taha is also the chairman of Rabee Securities, a premier Iraqi Stock Exchange Firm founded in Baghdad in 1995 and regulated by the Iraq Stock Exchange.
-Rabee Securities maintains offices in Baghdad, Erbil, Sulaimani, and Istanbul.
-Mr. Taha obtained an undergraduate degree in biomedical engineering from Case Western Reserve University and an MBA from George Washington University.
-He is married with three kids and resides and works in Iraq, Turkey, and the United States.
+Responsible for investments in the MENA region, he established two research and investment offices, one in Dubai and a second in Istanbul.
+In 2006, Shwan joined a two-man team to manage a hedge fund that was funded and sponsored by George Soros.
+Taha left the partnership with Soros to found Melak Investments, an investment advisory firm concentrating on opportunities in Iraq.
+Heis also the chairman of Rabee Securities, a premier Iraqi Stock Exchange firm founded in Baghdad and regulated by the Iraq Stock Exchange.
+Rabee Securities maintains offices in Baghdad, Erbil, Sulaimani and Istanbul.
+Taha obtained an undergraduate degree in biomedical engineering from Case Western Reserve University and an MBA from George Washington University.
+He is married with three children and resides and works in Iraq, Turkey and the United States.

-Bakhteyar N. Shamsadeen has over forty years industrial experience in Iraq and the United Kingdom.
-He has served as Government Relations Director and a Senior Advisor for the UAE-based Crescent Petroleum Company in Kurdistan-Iraq since 2009.
-Prior to joining Crescent, Dr. Shamsadeen provided technical advisory services to UK industries through his own company, BNS Engineering Ltd. From 1988 to 2007 he worked in various UK industrial organizations as senior designer and development engineer, technical manager, and technical consultant in the field of electrical engineering and manufacturing.
+Dr. Shamsadeen has more than 40 years industrial experience in Iraq and the United Kingdom.
+He has served as government relations director and a senior advisor for the UAE-based Crescent Petroleum Company in Kurdistan-Iraq since 2009.
+Prior to joining Crescent, Shamsadeen provided technical advisory services to UK industries through his own company, BNS Engineering Ltd. From 1988 to 2007, he worked in various UK industrial organizations as senior designer and development engineer, technical manager, and technical consultant in the field of electrical engineering and manufacturing.
 He has also been involved in projects that transfer technology from UK industries to South Africa and Poland.